NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

     # View raster attributes
     # Note that this raster (in geotiff format) already has an extent, resolution,
     # CRS defined
+    #note that the resolution in both x and y directions is 1.
+The CRS tells us that
+    #the units of the data are meters (m)

     DEM

     ## class       : RasterLayer